5 Commonwealth

 5 Commonwealth was built ca. 1861, one of a pair of academic brick houses (3-5 Commonwealth) built at the same time in a symmetrical design, each with a bay extending through the mansard roof.
 3 Commonwealth was built on a lot with a 50 foot frontage, and 5 Commonwealth on a lot with an 80 foot frontage.
 The houses were about the same width, with 5 Commonwealth slightly larger and the western portion of the lot – about 20 feet wide — left open.
 Both houses included stables at the rear of the property.

-5 Commonwealth was built as the home of cotton manufacturer and merchant Abbott Lawrence and his wife Harriette Story White (Paige) Lawrence.
+5 Commonwealth was built as the home of cotton manufacturer and merchant Abbott Lawrence and his wife Harriette White (Paige) Lawrence.
 3 Commonwealth was built for his brother-in-law and sister, Benjamin Smith Rotch and Annie (Lawrence) Rotch.

 Both men purchased the land on which the houses were built from the Commonwealth of Massachusetts on May 2, 1860 (although Abbott Lawrence’s deed was not recorded until February 28, 1893, shortly before his death).
 The Lawrences previously had lived at 24 Summer and also maintained a home in Nahant.